petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-experiences/personalizing-experiences-for-users.md

 ## Conclusion

 Congratulations!
-You have now completed *Module 7: Content Authoring and Management*.
+You have now completed *Module 7: Analytics and Experiences*.

 [Back to Building Enterprise Websites with Liferay](../../building-enterprise-websites-with-liferay.md)